supercollider/supercollider/README_WINDOWS.md

 `userAppSupportDir`.
 This file can be edited manually, but you might find it easier to add or remove folders via the 'settings' dialog in the IDE, or:

-The community driven *Quarks* system provides an automated way to add, remove and also distribute extensions.
+The community-driven *Quarks* system provides an automated way to add, remove and also distribute extensions.
 It "clones" extensions from repositories.
 By default it looks in a central repository called "Quarks", located on Github:

     https://github.com/supercollider-quarks

-Under the hood it speaks `sclang` and uses Git, so there is even some version control included.
+Under the hood, it speaks `sclang` and uses Git, so there is even some version control included.
 It also provides a management GUI that writes to the `sclang_config.yaml` mentioned above.